Falagan/design-system/lib-main/README.md

-# lib-global
+# lib-main

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test lib-global` to execute the unit tests.
+Run `nx test lib-main` to execute the unit tests.